Noctilucent cloud: General

 No confirmed record of their observation exists before 1885, although they may have been observed a few decades earlier by Thomas Romney Robinson in Armagh.
-There are now doubts concerning Robinson's out-of-season records, partly as a result of observations, from several points around high northern latitudes, of NLC-like phenomena after the Chelyabinsk superbolide entry of February 2013 (outside the NLC season) that were actually stratospheric dust reflections visible after sunset.

 Formation

 Noctilucent clouds are composed of tiny crystals of water ice up to 100 nm in diameter and exist at a height of about 76 to 85 km, higher than any other clouds in Earth's atmosphere.
 Clouds in the Earth's lower atmosphere form when water collects on particles, but mesospheric clouds may form directly from water vapour in addition to forming on dust particles.

 Data from the Aeronomy of Ice in the Mesosphere satellite suggests that noctilucent clouds require water vapour, dust, and very cold temperatures to form.
 The sources of both the dust and the water vapour in the upper atmosphere are not known with certainty.
 The dust is believed to come from micrometeors, although particulates from volcanoes and dust from the troposphere are also possibilities.
 The moisture could be lifted through gaps in the tropopause, as well as forming from the reaction of methane with hydroxyl radicals in the stratosphere.

 The exhaust from Space Shuttles, in use between 1981 and 2011, which was almost entirely water vapour after the detachment of the Solid Rocket Booster at a height of about 46 km, was found to generate minuscule individual clouds.
 About half of the vapour was released into the thermosphere, usually at altitudes of 103 to 114 km.
 In August 2014, a SpaceX Falcon 9 also caused noctilucent clouds over Orlando, Florida after a launch.

 The exhaust can be transported to the Arctic region in little over a day, although the exact mechanism of this very high-speed transfer is unknown.
 As the water migrates northward, it falls from the thermosphere into the colder mesosphere, which occupies the region of the atmosphere just below.
 Although this mechanism is the cause of individual noctilucent clouds, it is not thought to be a major contributor to the phenomenon as a whole.